core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 (e.g., the Resource Type Attribute in {{-core-link-format}}), the resource type "core.dns" can be used to identify a generic DNS resolver that is available to the client.

+While there is no path specified it is RECOMMENDED to use the root path "/" for the DNS resource to keep the CoAP header small.

 Basic Message Exchange
 ======================